Food affordability.Food security.Food sovereignty.

 Indigenous-Led, Canada-Built Economic Reconciliation

-First Nations equity across processing and supply chain, a path to Nations issuing their own licenses, and own-source revenue funding housing, mental health, and community services.
+First Nations equity across processing and supply chains, driving own-source revenue.
+A path to Nations issuing their own licences and own-source revenue funding housing, mental health, and community services.

 Check the Knowledge Center →